OU-Libraries/cdm-util-scripts/README.md

 'CONTENTdm file name' 'find'       'TEXT'    0      'BLANK' 1     0        1      0       ''      'BLANK'   1       1
 ```

 If you make too many of the same request (10+?), OCLC will start rejecting them, resulting in an error, so it's a good idea to record frequently used queries.
-You can do this using bash, as:
+You can do this using bash's `>`, as:

     printcdminfo https://media.library.ohio.edu > ou-collections.txt